Grow Fatsia Japonica, Japanese Aralia

 In the fall, upright clusters of gorgeous creamy white flowers appear.
 These flowers attract bees and hummingbirds to their sweet nectar.

 New sprouts appear toward the base of older stems.
-Keep them or remove to create new plants.
+Keep them or remove them to create new plants.

 General Information